 3. Mass Spectrometry (MS)

 Mass spec confirms the molecular identity of the peptide.
 The observed molecular weight should match the theoretical weight within acceptable tolerances (typically ±1 Da).
 This is how you know the product is actually the peptide it claims to be, not a different compound.
+For complex peptides like <a href="/compounds/semaglutide">Semaglutide</a> and <a href="/compounds/tirzepatide">Tirzepatide</a>, mass spec verification is especially critical because their molecular structures are more complex than typical short-chain peptides.

 4. Appearance and Solubility

-Basic physical characterization — the peptide should be described as a white to off-white powder (for lyophilized peptides).
+Basic physical characterization - the peptide should be described as a white to off-white powder (for lyophilized peptides).
 Color changes can indicate degradation or contamination.
+A yellow or brown tint, for example, may suggest oxidation or the presence of organic impurities from the synthesis process.

 5. Endotoxin Testing (LAL Test)